kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 - `ResourceSlice` objects containing `Device` entries with `nodeAllocatableResources`.
-- Pods with `status.nodeAllocatableResourceClaimStatuses` populated.
+- Pods with `status.additionalNodeAllocatableResources` populated.

 ###### How can someone using this feature know that it is working for their instance?